openSUSE/Customize-IBus/README.md

 ## To-do

 - [x] Import from [ibus-tweaker](https://github.com/tuberry/ibus-tweaker) and remove features unrelated to IBus.
-- [x] Read from user themes and apply only for ibus.
+- [x] Read from user themes and apply only for IBus.
 - [x] Merge functions related together.
 - [x] V4: Update from GTK3 to GTK4 to adapt for GNOME40.
 - [x] V8: Add functionality to modify IBus Background picture.